aws-samples/aws-iot-elf/README.md

 (venv)$ python elf.py --help
 ..or..
 (venv)$ python elf.py create --help
-..or...
 (venv)$ python elf.py send --help
 (venv)$ python elf.py clean --help
 ````

 ## Troubleshooting
-*Q:* When I try to send messages, I see a `ResourceAlreadyExistsException` exception similar to the following.
+**Q:** When I try to send messages, I see a `ResourceAlreadyExistsException` exception similar to the following.
 What could be wrong?
 ````
 ...example...
   File "elf.py", line 182, in _create_and_attach_policy